-In the twelve months of 2016, the Company made a reversal of provisions concerning an estimate of reduction of recoverable value of receivables from subsidiaries amounting to $\in 14,4$ million due to realized and expected relevant receipts of these subsidiaries (twelve months of 2015: $\in 37,3$ million.) that was recorded in the income statement for the period.
-Alongside in the twelve months of 2016 the Company made provisions concerning an estimate of reduction in the recoverable amount of receivables from subsidiaries amounting $\in 10,6$ million (twelve months 2015: $\in 4,1$ million) that were recorded in the Income Statement for the provisions of $\in 0,7$ million carried out in previous years were eventually used due to the merger of the Group's activities in Italy and the disposal of subsidiary Intralot Suriname Ltd. The accumulated relevant provisions on 31/12/2016 amounted to $\in 37,4$ million ( $31/12/2015: \notin 41,9$ million).
-Meanwhile, during the twelve months of 2016 the Company made write-offs of subsidiaries receivables amounting $\notin 1,3$ million due to the merger of the Group's activities in Italy and the income statement for the period.
-Also, during the twelve months of 2016, the Company made provisions concerning and the disposal of its subsidiary Intralot Suriname Ltd which were reported in the income statement for the period.
-Also, during the twelve months of 2016, the Company made provisions concerning an estimate of reduction of recoverable value of receivables from joint venture amounting $\notin$ 4,3 million (twelve months of 2015: $\notin$ 0 million) that were recorded in the income statement of the period.
+In the twelve months of 2016, the Company made a reversal of provisions concerning an estimate of reduction of recoverable value of receivables from subsidiaries amounting to $\leq 14,4$ million due to realized and expected relevant receipts of these subsidiaries (twelve months of 2015: $\leq 37,3$ million.) that was recorded in the income statement for the period.
+Alongside in the twelve months of 2016 the Company made provisions concerning an estimate of reduction in the recoverable amount of receivables from subsidiaries amounting €10,6 million (twelve months 2015: €4,1 million) that were recorded in the Income Statement for the period while provisions of €0,7 million carried out in previous years were eventually used due to the merger of the Group's activities in Italy and the disposal of subsidiary Intralot Suriname Ltd. The accumulated relevant provisions on 31/12/2016 amounted to €37,4 million (31/12/2015: €41,9 million).
+Meanwhile, during the twelve months of 2016 the Company made write-offs of subsidiaries receivables amounting €1,3 million due to the merger of the Group's activities in Italy and the disposal of its subsidiary Intralot Suriname Ltd which were reported in the income statement for the period.
+Also, during the twelve months of 2016, the Company made provisions concerning an estimate of reduction of recoverable value of receivables from joint venture amounting €4,3 million (twelve months of 2015: €0 million) that were recorded in the income statement of the period.